 3. Facilitates sales enablement

-Contify helps drive revenue and improve sales by helping create winning case studies, marketing collateral, and battle cards with actionable and relevant intelligence on competitor pricing strategies, products and promotions.
+Contify helps drive revenue and improve sales by helping create winning case studies, marketing collateral, and battle cards with actionable and relevant intelligence on competing products, pricing, and promotions.
 This will help your sales team effectively handle objections, craft rebuttals, generate more leads, and win more deals.

 Take a free trial of Contify’s Market and Competitive Intelligence Platform >>